c-kalenyk/book-store/README.md

 ---

-The "Online bookstore" is a web application for purchasing books online.
+The "ShelfCloud" is a web application for purchasing books online.
 In this app, users can browse available books, search for desired books by multiple criteria, save them to a shopping cart, and place an order.
 This allows users to buy books without the need to leave their homes or browse through physical bookshelves, making the process comfortable and fast.